 - Simple Follow Me Social Buttons Widget: You can handle these without plugins or your theme might already have them.
 I just find this plugin time-saving, so I am sticking to it.

 What Are the Minimum Content Marketing Expenses?

 - Viral Content Buzz PRO ($20 per month): VCB extends your social media content exposure to users outside of your own following.
-It’s a great way to see some organic social media growth.
+It’s a great way to see some organic social media growth and get that content social sharing going.
 You can also use content for free if you can afford the time to earn credits.

-So that leads us to $60 a month (If you are really willing to do everything right) + ~$99 one time…
+Starting a blog costs $60 a month (If you are really willing to do everything right) + ~10 a year + ~$99 one time… Here’s your budget.

 As for the time investment, the following is the bare minimum:

 - ~3 days to set everything up (Maybe 5 if you are new)